 By sharing information across channels instead of keeping it isolated by departments, all areas of the business have access to more accurate real-time data.
-Retail management solutions like Microsoft Dynamics AX allow retail management teams to oversee sales numbers and analyze them for a deeper understanding of what is really going on within the company.
-This increased visibility enables more informed decision making across the organization.
+Retail management solutions like Microsoft Dynamics AX allow retail management teams to oversee sales numbers and analyse them for a deeper understanding of what is really going on within the company.
+This increased visibility enables more informed decision making across the organisation.

 Improved Inventory Control

 With an omni-channel retail approach, companies are able to consolidate warehousing and distribution operations while maintaining more accurate inventory control.
 There are significant cost savings associated with combining these efforts, and profits tend to rise as customers are able to find products faster and easier.
 Customers appreciate knowing whether or not an item is available in store, at another nearby store, or if the item needs to be ordered online.

 By having better inventory control, you can provide more accurate views of inventory down to the size and color, along with being able to feature items that are closest to them.
 General product descriptions are now a staple of the past.